 Data Protection means the protection of individuals in relation to the collection, use or processing of personal data, i.e. information that relates to them as an identified or identifiable person.
 In Ireland, data protection is governed by the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 Businesses and organisations have data protection obligations, including having a legal basis for collecting, using or processing personal data, compliance with data protection principles, and having technical and organisational measures in place to meet accountability requirements.
 Individuals have data protection rights, including information, access and erasure, as well as making a complaint to the Data Protection Commission or taking legal action where their rights have been infringed or they have suffered damage.

 Where a breach of the GDPR is likely to cause risk or harm to an individual, one of the adverse impacts could of course also include a loss of privacy.
 However, the GDPR is not a privacy law.
 In fact, the word “privacy” does not appear anywhere in its articles or recitals.

-However, we recommend keeping “privacy” and “data protection” distinguishable to avoid confusion and misunderstandings about legal rights and obligations.
-It is important for individuals to know they have data protection rights, and for organisations to know they have data protection obligations, in situations which often have nothing to do with privacy.
+It’s important to know the difference between privacy and data protection to avoid confusion and misunderstanding about legal obligations and rights.
+It is also essential for businesses and organisations to understand that they have data protection obligations, and individuals have data protection rights, in situations which often have nothing to do with privacy.